UppASD/UppASD-manual/content/output/index.rst

      - :math:`y`
      - :math:`z`

-**struct.simid.out** is written if ``do_prnstruct`` is switched on.
+**struct.simid.out** is written if ``do_prnstruct 1`` is switched on.
 Prints out the neighbour coupling list for the exchange couplings of the system, including Cartesian coordinates of exchange couplings grouped into coordination shells.
 Handy for checking if the system is set up correctly. *Warning:* this file might be very large for a realistic system, be mindful of that.

 For scalar exchange interactions (default), the format is: